TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 AIC extends to non-nested models evaluated using the same sample.
 Allows arbitrary model comparisons within the same family (e.g. linear models vs. other linear models).
 Assumes normally distributed residuals.

+in the nested case, same (chi-square distribution, but different cutoff), except with a different p-value cutoff.

 step function order/outcome for non-orthogonal terms depends on order of terms in formula. may need to permute them a bit to see what effect order has -- should stick to the more stable/frequently